tadyatha om gate gate paragate parasamgate bodhi svaha

 By design, everyone has their own unique configuration of problems, purposely, and everyone finds their own solutions, intentionally and intelligently.
 If one person could solve another person's specifically signed problems, the Earth Classroom would not function properly.

-Therefore it is essential for one who is attempting to made headway within their own problem-set to avoid confusing or conflating one's own karmic situation with the situation of another person.
-In particular, guilt must be studiously avoided, since guilt not only interrupts one's own advance (by imposing a"do-again" loop) but also the gluey psychic substance of guilt tends to merge and meld one's own problems with the issues of the guilt-wielder.
+Therefore, it is essential for one who is attempting to made headway within their own problem-set to avoid confusing or conflating one's own pre-incarnationally planned situation with the situation of another person.
+In particular, guilt must be studiously avoided, since guilt not only interrupts one's own advance (by imposing a do-again loop) but also the gluey psychic substance of guilt tends to merge and meld one's own problems with the issues of the guilt-wielder.

 If he is not willing to pay you, there can be no exchange.
 Case closed.
 If he is willing to pay you, do not negotiate.
 Know your pricing and state your price.
 Anything less clear and precise opens the door to manipulation by guilt.

-Also be super-aware that no one can solve another person's karmic problem.
+Also be super-aware that no one can solve another person's pre-incarnationally planned problem.
 The system is designed for each person to have a specific curriculum tailor-made for the individual.
-In the process of solving their chosen problems, the native may consult with many, many authorities, from astrologers to attorneys to surgeons to parents to priests any beyond.
-However after the long process of gathering information is completed, each individual will make their own decisions and create their own balanced closure in a state of wisdom and justice.
+In the process of solving their chosen problems, One may consult with many, many authorities, from astrologers to attorneys to surgeons to parents to priests any beyond.
+However, after the long process of gathering information is completed, each individual will make their own decisions and create their own balanced closure in a state of wisdom and justice.
 Nothing less will do.

 Naturally consultants can support and guide those who seek advice along the path-of-problems.